Lease Negotiation

 What We Handle

-We manage the entire landlord relationship during a restaurant sale, including:
+We manage the entire landlord relationship during a business sale.

-- Landlord approval — we prepare a professional buyer presentation package that includes financial statements, net worth verification, restaurant operating experience, and the buyer's business plan.
+• Landlord Approval We prepare a professional buyer presentation package that includes financial statements, net worth verification, relevant operating experience, and the buyer's business plan.
 A well-prepared package significantly reduces the chance of rejection.

-Key Lease Terms Every Restaurant Owner Should Understand
+Key Lease Terms Every Business Owner Should Understand

-Restaurant operators sign leases that run five, ten, sometimes twenty years.
+Business operators sign leases that run five, ten, sometimes twenty years.
 These are among the largest financial commitments you will make.
-Understanding the terms is not optional — it is the difference between a profitable operation and one that struggles under the weight of its occupancy costs.
+Understanding the terms is not optional.
+It is the difference between a profitable operation and one that struggles under the weight of its occupancy costs.

 Rent Structure

-- Base rent — your fixed monthly rent obligation, typically expressed as a price per square foot per year.
-For restaurant spaces in Southern California, base rents vary widely by market — from under $2 per square foot in secondary locations to $5 or more in premium areas.
+• Base Rent Your fixed monthly rent obligation, typically expressed as a price per square foot per year.
+Rates in Southern California vary by market, property type, and business use, from under $2 per square foot for industrial and warehouse space to $5 or more per square foot for premium retail locations.

-- CAM charges — Common Area Maintenance costs are your proportionate share of the property's shared operating expenses.
+• CAM Charges Common Area Maintenance costs are your proportionate share of the property's shared operating expenses.
 These are in addition to base rent and can add significantly to your monthly occupancy cost.
+Retail tenants typically see $4 to $12 per square foot annually, while industrial tenants pay $2 to $6.
 Always negotiate a CAM cap.

 Tenant Improvement Allowances

 A TI allowance is the landlord's financial contribution toward your buildout.
-For restaurant spaces, this is particularly important because food service buildouts are expensive — commercial kitchens, fire suppression systems, ventilation, plumbing, and finish-out can easily run $100 to $300 per square foot or more.
+This is particularly important for businesses with expensive infrastructure requirements.
+Restaurant buildouts run $150 to $350 per square foot from shell.
+Laundromat buildouts run $100 to $200 per square foot due to plumbing complexity.
+Salon buildouts fall between $60 and $150 per square foot.
 A strong TI allowance can make the difference between a deal that works financially and one that does not.
-TI allowances are directly tied to lease term length — landlords invest more in tenants who commit to longer terms.
+TI allowances are directly tied to lease term length, and landlords invest more in tenants who commit to longer terms.

 Personal Guarantees

 Most landlords require the business owner to personally guarantee the lease, meaning you are personally liable for rent payments if the business fails.
-We negotiate to limit the guarantee — either to a fixed dollar amount, a defined time period (sometimes called a "burn-off" guarantee), or specific conditions that trigger the guarantee's expiration.
-For buyers acquiring an existing restaurant, the personal guarantee terms on the assigned lease are a critical factor in the purchase decision.
+We negotiate to limit the guarantee, either to a fixed dollar amount, a defined time period (sometimes called a "burn-off" guarantee), or specific conditions that trigger the guarantee's expiration.
+For buyers acquiring an existing business, the personal guarantee terms on the assigned lease are a critical factor in the purchase decision.

 Assignment and Sublease Clauses